AcademySoftwareFoundation/openexr/docs/OpenEXRFileLayout.rst

      - Determines the size of the tiles and the number of resolution levels in the file.

-       **Note:** The IlmImf library ignores tile description attributes in scan line based files.
+       **Note:** The OpenEXR library ignores tile description attributes in scan line based files.
 The decision whether the file contains scan lines or tiles is based on the value of bit 9 in the file's version field, not on the presence of a tile description attribute.